quote1100/erichsblog/README.md

 # Erich's Blog

 This is the source code for my personal blog, **Erich's Blog**.
-Optimized for mobile and desktop views
+Responsive and optimized for both mobile and desktop views

 ---